-1 in 7 people are neurodivergent.
-Inclusive technology supports employees with conditions such as Dyslexia, Autism and ADHD.
+1 in 5 people are neurodivergent.
+Inclusive technology supports employees with Dyslexia, Dyspraxia, Autism, ADHD, and beyond.

 Employees with Dyslexia often benefit from software that supports spelling and grammar.
 It allows them to spend more time on the context of what they are writing and removes the worry over the mechanics of spelling.

-Read&Write for Work provides an advanced spelling and grammar check.
+Read&Write provides an advanced spelling and grammar check.
 Its Check It feature highlights grammar and spelling errors.
 Similar Word Checker highlights potential homophone errors, and offers alternative suggestions.